 Unfortunately, as in the case of young children, adults are not all equal in the artistic ability department.
 That is one of the reasons why our master designer Izabela, started creating these Hand drawn presentation graphics.

-The goal in creating these handcrafted graphics was to allow presenters to give their projects personality and to tap into their creative side.
+The goal of creating these handcrafted graphics was to allow presenters to give their projects personality and tap into their creative side.
 We wanted to form a toolbox based on our expertise and feedback from our community to build something you could use for any presentation.

 How You Can Make the Most Impact with Presentation

 In order to make the most impact, you should follow the path of Presentation Zen by Garr Reynolds.
 In his book, he recommends that each slide should represent one idea.
 Even if your slide needs to contain a lot of information to be displayed or a large field of text, you should only focus on one key message to have the most impact.
 This is true for presentations filled with charts, graphs, tables, or passages of text.
 When you need to highlight specific, key data hand-drawn elements are perfect!

 You can underline information using ovals, point it out using arrows, or utilize speech balloons to accentuate what you need to say.
 The best part is that design elements are completely customizable so you can make the sketched graphics match your branding or style of presentation.

 Four Ways to Use Hand Drawn Graphics in Your Projects

 If you are not inspired yet, check out some of the ways we’ve been told people use our handwritten elements and the way we use them every day:

 - Underlining Scribbles – (Arrows, ovals, speech balloons, etc.) These are used to highlight information the same way you might if you were working on a tangible, paper document.

 - Illustrative Icons – (People, charts, etc.) They allow you to visualize your theme.
 Using these, you can enable people who are unfamiliar with your topic to create a mnemonic association to better remember the topic and content on your slide.